techibis/talk-to-expert/README.md

 Folder descriptions:

-Website - Main website explaining the Talk to Expert Functionality and how to use it with you Google Enabled devices.
+Website - Main website explaining the Talk to Expert Functionality and how to use it with your Google Actions Enabled devices.

 Design-Diagrams - Sketches and Backlog creation during planning phase